Bob Clampett: Looney Tunes (1931–1946)

-Clampett left the studio in May 1945, although short films directed by him would continue to be released until late 1946.
-The Big Snooze was his final cartoon with the studio and was one for which he did not get screen credit (only one of three he directed pitting Bugs Bunny and Elmer Fudd).
-While the generally accepted story was that Clampett left over matters of artistic freedom, despite that some people claimed that he left the studio on his own.
+Clampett left the studio in May 1945, leaving a handful of shorts unfinished before they were picked up again by other studio directors.
+The generally accepted story was that Clampett left over matters of artistic freedom, despite some people claiming that he left the studio on his own.
 Clampett's style was becoming increasingly divergent from those of Freleng and Jones.
-He was fired by Eddie Selzer, who was far less tolerant of him than Schlesinger had been, and this is thought by some to be the primary reason for his departure.
-The Warners style that he was so instrumental in developing was leaving him behind.
+In any event, Clampett was fired by Leon Schlesinger's successor, Edward Selzer, who was far less tolerant of him than Schlesinger had been.
+The Warner style that he was so instrumental in developing was leaving him behind.
 Warner Bros. had recently bought the rights to the entire Looney Tunes and Merrie Melodies studio from Schlesinger and, while his cartoons of 1946 are today considered on the cutting edge of the art for that period, at the time, Clampett was ready to seek new challenges.
-Clampett left at what some considered the peak of his creativity and against everyone's advice.
+He left at what some considered the peak of his creativity and against everyone's advice.
+Clampett's position as director after his departure was given to Arthur Davis, whom would direct cartoons with his unit until it was dissolved in late-1947 over budgetary issues.

-Later career and Beany and Cecil
+Later career and Beany and Cecil (1946–1984)

-In 1946 after Warner Bros. bought out Leon Schlesinger, his key executives Henry Binder and Ray Katz went to Screen Gems and took Clampett with them.
-Clampett worked for a time at Screen Gems, then the cartoon division of Columbia Pictures, as a screenwriter and gag writer.
-In 1947 Republic Pictures incorporated animation (by Walter Lantz) into its Gene Autry feature film Sioux City Sue.
-It turned out well enough for Republic to dabble in animated cartoons; Bob Clampett directed a single cartoon, It's a Grand Old Nag, featuring the equine character Charlie Horse.
+In 1946, two years after Warner Bros. bought out Leon Schlesinger's studio, his key executives Henry Binder and Ray Katz went to Screen Gems, the cartoon division of Columbia Pictures, and asked Clampett to join them as the studio's creative head.
+He ultimately worked as a screenwriter and gag writer for the studio.
+Clampett was now working for three studios at the same time: Warner Bros., Screen Gems, and his new independent studio, Bob Clampett Productions.
+Deciding "this was too much of a good thing" and seeking more creative freedom than WB would allow, he made the decision to leave WB shortly after joining Screen Gems.
+That same year, Republic Pictures incorporated animation (by Walter Lantz) into its Gene Autry feature film Sioux City Sue.
+It turned out well enough for Republic to dabble in animated cartoons.
+Bob Clampett, now working solely for his own studio, directed a single cartoon for Republic, It's a Grand Old Nag, featuring the equine character Charlie Horse and produced at Bob Clampett Productions.
 Republic management, however, had second thoughts due to dwindling profits, and they discontinued the series.
 Clampett took his direction credit under the name "Kilroy".